AgentMC/Sao19/Translate/En/Part10.md

 Shortening her neck, she touched gently the silver guard of the loved sword laid in the gap between the chair and the wall.

 "...At that time, it seems that the sword has lent its power.
-In your shoes I could not jump that distance, absolutely. "
+In your shoes I could not jump that distance, absolutely."

 "W-well... that's a good sword."